tythe-protocol/tythe/README.md

 ## Proposal

-`tithe.json` is a standard way for an open source project to suggest a donation.
+`tythe.json` is a standard way for an open source project to suggest a donation.

-*Tithes* are:
+*Tythes* are:

 * Applicable to for-profit users.
-Non-profit users aren't expected to pay tithes.
+Non-profit users aren't expected to pay tythes.
 * Enforced socially.
 There are no license changes.
 There is no legal enforcement.
 * Scaled with revenue.
 Large businesses pay more than small businesses.
 * Open.
 Money flows directly from users to developers with nobody in the middle.